meteatamel/knative-tutorial/docs/scheduledeventing.md

 kubectl apply -f trigger.yaml
 ```

-At this point, you should see CronJob events in the Event Display.
+At this point, you should see scheduled events in the Event Display.